IT Consultants sitting around a conference room table looking at a laptop screen

 • Limited internal IT oversight

-• High trust environments
+• High-trust environments

 • Valuable data with less resistance